 Ginkgo: A native tree to the Midwest.
 Exotic open growing tree that is one of the oldest tree species known in the world.
 The unique fan-shaped leaves turn a brilliant yellow in the Fall.
 Matures over 70 feet.

-Northern Red Oak: A native tree to the Midwest.
+Northern Red Oak (Spring only): A native tree to the Midwest.
 This large, symmetrical and colorful tree is well suited for parks.
 Bristle-tipped leaves turn red in the Fall.
 This tree grows up to 2 feet per year it's first 10 years of growth.
 Medium growth rate.
 Stately appearance.
 Dark red Fall color.
 Matures over 70 feet.

-Swamp White Oak: A native tree to the Midwest.
+Swamp White Oak (Spring only): A native tree to the Midwest.
 This medium size tree has a symmetrical and rounded crown.
 Attractive leaves turn yellow in the fall, then brown.
 Matures over 60 feet.